fredericaltorres/JSonQueryRunTime/README.md

 ```
 =, <>, <, <=, >, >=, OR, AND, (, )
 ```

-Operators and function names are case sensitive.
+Boolean operators AND and OR are case sensitive.

 **Date support:**